mrjleo/dual-encoders/README.md

 ## Usage

 We use [Hydra](https://hydra.cc/) for the configuration of all scripts, such as models, hyperparameters, paths and so on.
 Please refer to the documentation for instructions how to use Hydra.

+The default behavior of Hydra is to create a new directory, `outputs`, in the current working directory.
+In order to use a custom output directory, override the `hydra.run.dir` argument.

 Currently, the following encoder models are available along with the corresponding configuration files: